omnivector-solutions/osl-next/posts/slurm-snap.md

 ### Basic Configuration:

-Now that Slurm is installed, it time to get it configured.
+Now that Slurm is installed, it's time to get it configured.
 The snap supports running different components of Slurm depending on what `snap.mode` has been configured.

 The following `snap.mode` values are supported: